JanssenProject/jans/docs/cedarling/reference/cedarling-logs.md

 * `Metric`- Performance and usage data

 !!! note "Logging execution model"
-In native builds, Cedarling offloads Decision/System log serialization to background threads (via `tokio::task::spawn_blocking`) so that policy evaluations are not blocked by synchronous JSON encoding.
-The MemoryLogger remains synchronous even on native to ensure logs are immediately available for retrieval.
-In WASM builds and during unit tests, all logging is performed synchronously in the calling thread to preserve deterministic behavior.
+All platforms (native, WASM, and tests) perform JSON serialization and writing synchronously on the calling thread.
+Thread-safety for output streams is provided by Mutex and Send+Sync traits, not background-thread serialization.
 Regardless of the runtime, the log contents and retrieval APIs remain the same.

 The Cedarling has four logging options, which are configurable via the `CEDARLING_LOG_TYPE` bootstrap property: